crownstone/bluenet/README.md

 * Create an algorithm to come up with all locations of the nodes.
 These positions are relative, not absolute.
 The network will be known up to rotation and scale.
 * Implement this algorithm in a distributed fashion.
 The type of algorithm I have in mind is belief propagation / message passing.

+## Commercial use

+This code is used in a commercial product at DoBots, the [Crownstone](http://dobots.nl/products/crownstone).
+Our intellectual property exists on two levels.
+First, you can license our technology to create these extremely cheap BLE building blocks yourself.
+Second, we build services around BLE-enabled devices.
+This ranges from smartphones to [gadgets such as the "virtual memo"](http://dobots.nl/2014/07/15/ble-dobeacon-a-virtual-memo/).
+What this means for you as a developer is that we can be transparent about the software on the Crownstone, which is why this repository exists.
+Feel free to build your own services on top of it, and benefit from our software development as much as you want.

+It would be much appreciated to state "DoBots inside" in which case we will be happy to provide you support from our staff.

 ## Copyrights

 Obviously, the copyrights of the code written by Christoper, belong to him.